Highway vote keeps Keystone fight alive in Senate

 Obama has said he would veto that bill because of the Keystone measure as well as other provisions that would expand oil drilling in sensitive areas.

 The $109 billion Senate transport bill would fund highway and mass-transit construction projects for two years.
-The current legislation expires March 31, and if no action is taken by then, road project funding and collection of federal gasoline taxes would be halted.
+The current legislation expires March 31, and if no action is taken by then, road project funding and collection of federal gasoline taxes would be halted, with potential layoffs of hundreds of thousands of road construction workers.